cap-js/docs/java/cds-data.md

   Visitor will observe the `Catweazle: Unabridged` and `Catweazle: Director's Cut` as the new and the old value.

-For changes in the associations, when association state is present in both images, even if key values are different, the `change()` method will always be called for the content of the association traversing it value-by-value.
+For changes in the associations, when association data is present in both images, even if key values are different, the `change()` method will always be called for the content of the association traversing it value-by-value.
 In case data is absent in one of them, the `added()` or `removed()` will be called instead.

 Several visitors added to the `CdsDiffProcessor` are called one by one, but you should not expect the guaranteed order of the calls for them.
 Consider them as an independent beings.